mabaega/ZatcaWithSDK/README.md

 All Done In Sandbox Protal (Non Production Environtment) and Should not any Problem for Simulation and Production Environment

-It just Simple code, that show how working with Zatca SDK. ofcourse, we can use another feature that provided in Zatca SDK
+It just Simple code, that show how working with Zatca SDK.
+Ofcourse, we can use another feature that provided in Zatca SDK

 Reference :
 - https://zatca.gov.sa/en/E-Invoicing/Pages/default.aspx